KajSinek/elevatorClang/README.md

 ### Description of your solution
-This solution is simulation of the elevator in the console application.
-It simulate how someone come to the building of the Majstri s.r.o company and try to use the elevator.
+This solution is a simulation of the elevator in the console application.
+It simulates how someone comes to the building of the Majstri s.r.o company and tries to use the elevator.
 It has several functions:

-1. Normal using (up and down)
+Normal using (up and down)
-2. Failure <br />
+Failure
-  a) if the elevator was repaired and elevator journey continues<br />
+a) if the elevator was repaired and the elevator journey continues
-  b) if the elevator was not succesfully repaired and they must to use the stairs next to the elevator, program end<br />
+b) if the elevator was not successfully repaired and they must use the stairs next to the elevator, the program ends Permissions everyone has permission to 1-4 floors, but only with a special card ID can go to the 5th floor
-3. Permissions
-    - everyone has permissions to 1-4 floors, but only with special card ID can go to the 5th floor

 ### Used technologies<br />
 Language C